Children’s Development: Delayed Not Damaged

 January 10, 2017 by dccinc

 Developmental milestones are truly a cause for celebration.
 Although each child develops at their own steady pace, expected times of development are not to be ignored.
 Developmental delays are best detected early to address the needs of their future progress.
 It can occur in one or many areas such as gross or fine motor, language, social, emotional, or cognitive abilities.
-It is an ongoing major or minor delay, and one of the most commonly misunderstood disability in children and adults.
+It is an ongoing major or minor delay and one of the most commonly misunderstood disabilities in children and adults.

 While a diagnosis from a developmental and behavioral pediatrician or pediatric neurologist is the first step to ensure continued growth and progress, it fails to eliminate the enormous social stigma children with developmental delays face.
 For those with visible genetic developmental delays such as Down Syndrome, Fetal Alcohol Syndrome or other birth defects, the playground can be a harsh and unwelcoming environment.
 Even if it is a slight delay in speech or cognitive abilities, children with developmental delays are commonly mistreated by their peers.
 Deemed the weirdo, the outcast or even the school idiot, it is no surprise that they struggle with self-confidence and social anxiety from a young age.

 The years seem to stretch from that first slur or nasty nickname.
-Children with developmental delays experience ongoing hurdles and unprecedented discrimination that haunt them for the rest of their life.
-These bad building blocks commonly manifest as depression, agoraphobia and other mental illnesses in early adulthood.
+Children with developmental delays experience ongoing hurdles and unprecedented discrimination that haunt them for the rest of their lives.
+These bad building blocks commonly manifest as depression, agoraphobia, and other mental illnesses in early adulthood.
 The damage is truly irrevocable and heartbreaking, not only for the child but the parents and caregivers of the victims.

 demand to have a ‘normal’ child results in significantly restricted social lives.
 Uninvited to birthday gatherings and unable to attend PTA meetings due to tiring schedules, parents of children of developmental delays are regularly isolated.
 Enjoyable excursions such as picnics, movies and visits to the zoo are difficult to navigate with children of developmental delays and can be profoundly alienating.
 Should the rare decision be made to take time off to oneself, the necessary arrangements are equally hard to come by.

 Family members and babysitters, as trustworthy and well-intentioned as they might be, are usually unaccustomed to caring for children with developmental delays over an extended length of time.
 If the child should have medical aids and/or require special attention, the options are even more limiting.
-The time and care necessary to ensure a comfortable environment and facilitate growth for children with developmental delays can be all consuming.
+The time and care necessary to ensure a comfortable environment and facilitate growth for children with developmental delays can be all-consuming.

 Use Our Simple Calculator to Estimate Your Disability Tax Credits & Benefits